 Philosophy of Budoshin Ju-Jitsu

 Ju-Jitsu (the Gentle Art) is among the most effective and potentially destructive martial arts.
-It is the basis for many of the more modern martial arts.
-A student proficient in the art of Ju-Jitsu has studied techniques that are a combination of Judo (throws and leverage), Karate (striking and kicking), Aikido (nerves, pressure points, attacker momentum, “ki”), and certain aspects of Kendo (sword fighting) as well as other martial arts.
+It is the foundation for most of the modern martial arts.
+A student proficient in the art of Ju-Jitsu has studied techniques that are a combination of Judo (throws and leverage), Karate (striking and kicking), Aikido (nerves, pressure points, attacker momentum, “ki”), and certain aspects of Kendo (sword fighting) as well as other martial arts that are effective from a standing position as well as on the ground.
 A student proficient in Ju-Jitsu has the choice of causing his attacker to sense severe pain without any actual injury taking place or cause severe incapacitating injury if necessary.

 Integrity can be defined as your reputation; how you see yourself and, more importantly, how other people see you.
 Are you trustworthy?
 Are you reliable?
 Do you deal honestly with yourself and others?
 Do you have a code of conduct [how you treat yourself and others] that other people will respect you for and seek to follow you and or your ideals or example?
 All of these things combine to create your self-image and your sense of integrity.
 They are based on your sense of respect and humility.

 Humility is your ability to be humble while maintaining your integrity.
 You do not need to be boastful or tell people how wonderful you are or how much you know or what you can do.
 Although you may be quite knowledgeable or competent, it is for others to discover through your behavior and your actions.
 It is your ability to sincerely apologize when you have erred and help others who are in need without expecting thanks or compensation.
 Humility is based upon your sense of integrity and respect for yourself and others.